Tachinidae: Taxonomy

 Just like that of all Diptera, the taxonomy of Tachinidae is complex.
 The name Tachinidae was first validly proposed by Robineau-Desvoidy in 1830, but in the form "Tachinariae."
 Robineau-Desvoidy, 1830 thus has priority despite the name correction, and this applies to Tachinidae (for the family) and to Tachininae (for the subfamily), in accordance with the ICZN rules on the formation of group names (Article 36.1).

-The valid full name (with author) of this taxon is therefore Tachinidae Robineau-Desvoidy, 1830.

 There may be confusion between this family name and its homonym used by Fleming in 1921 to describe a family of Coleoptera.
 The latter usage was invalidated by the ICZN in 1993 (Opinion 1743), which corrected the spelling of Tachinidae Fleming, 1821 (Insecta, Coleoptera) to Tachinusidae to avoid homonymy with Tachinidae Robineau-Desvoidy, 1830 (Insecta, Diptera).

 Life cycle

 Reproductive strategies vary greatly between tachinid species, largely, but not always clearly, according to their respective life cycles.
 Many species are generalists rather than specialists.
 Comparatively few are restricted to a single host species, so there is little tendency towards the close co-evolution one finds in the adaptations of many specialist species to their hosts, such as are typical of protelean parasitoids among the Hymenoptera.